-The Aces are your next best rock band, who just happen to be all girls The small-town Provo, Utah natives have been playing together since middle school and are on the verge of becoming the next big band in pop.
+The Aces are your next best female rock band The small-town Provo, Utah natives have been playing together since middle school and are on the verge of becoming the next big band in pop.

 LOS ANGELES, CA — On a rainy and moody Valentine’s Eve in Los Angeles, The Aces brought their catchy songs on young love and heartache to a sold-out Troubadour, and their energy was something else.

 Don’t get these girls wrong.
 Though their songs are incredibly catchy and blend the best of pop and rock, they’ve proved to the world that they are more than just a “girl band.”